abpframework/abp/docs/en/Blog-Posts/2021-06-28 v4_4 Preview/POST.md

 ### Looking for Developer Advocate(s)

-We are actively looking for developer advocate position for the ABP.IO platform.
+We are actively looking for professional developer advocates for the ABP.IO platform.
 If you want to create content and touch to the ABP community, please check our [job post](https://github.com/volosoft/vs-home/issues/13).

 ## About the Next Version